GeorgeLeePatterson/stately/docs/guide/concepts/entities-and-state.md

 Entities are the core data structures in Stately.
 They represent the things your application manages - configurations, resources, settings...anything really.
 State is the container that holds collections of entities and provides operations for working with them.

+Since proc-macros tend to generate a lot of "magic", it can sometimes be difficult to "see" what's being provided.
+Stately generates a simple demo page that can be found in the [Stately rust docs](https://docs.rs/stately/latest/stately/demo/index.html), a module demonstrating the output derived from the [doc_expand example](https://github.com/GeorgeLeePatterson/stately/blob/main/crates/stately/examples/doc_expand.rs).

 ## Defining Entities

 An entity is a Rust struct with the `#[stately::entity]` attribute: